ruby-oauth/.github/profile/README.md

 **If you're working in a company that's making significant use of ruby-oauth tools we'd appreciate it if you suggest to your company to become a ruby-oauth sponsor.**

-You can support the development of RuboCop via
+You can support the development of Ruby OAuth via [GitHub Sponsors][spon], [Liberapay](https://liberapay.com/pboling/donate), [PayPal](https://www.paypal.com/paypalme/peterboling),
-[GitHub Sponsors][spon],
-[Liberapay](https://liberapay.com/pboling/donate),
-[PayPal](https://www.paypal.com/paypalme/peterboling),